 The final tally shows an even greater electoral beat down than we all thought.
 DAYUM!!!

-follow-you-down-the-red-oak-tree asked: hey, first of all i would like to say that i simply adore your blog.
+follow-you-down-the-red-oak-tree said: hey, first of all i would like to say that i simply adore your blog.
 I´m a really avid reader and my room is more of a libary than anything.
 I simply wanted to ask you since you wrote that you work for a literary agency what you studied.
 Thanks for answering.
 PS: What do you exactly do at the literary agency, do you like read manuskripts are getting published or what else do you do? (sorry, i´m not a native speaker so i apologize in advance for any grammar or spelling mistakes ;))

 Hey, thanks for your comments!
 In answer to your question, I studied English and American Literature, but I don’t think the subject matters very much, although studying literature can maybe make you a more discerning reader.